-Citalopram is used to treat and prevent depression, and sometimes other conditions.
+Citalopram is used to treat depression, and sometimes other conditions.

 Some medicines available without a prescription may react with citalopram including: